microsoft/BuildXL/README.md

 ## Nomenclature
 Glossary for some of the unfamiliar words you'll see in the code.

-* A <i>pip<i> is a generic term, an acronym of Primitive Indivisible Processing, a unit of accounting in a build dependency graph.
+* A <i>pip</i> is a generic term, an acronym of Primitive Indivisible Processing, a unit of accounting in a build dependency graph.
 Examples include running real, sandboxed processes or process trees, or waiting for parallel graph nodes to complete.
 * A <i>file probe</i> is a filesystem action that tests for a file's presence.
 Depending on the filesystem and OS, this may map to any of several actual API call patterns.

 ## Windows Sandboxing